baseball overlay

 baseball overlay vibrations as game plays on TV or in a stadium

 Jared highlights that this technology revolutionizes how blind people experience sports.
 It breaks down barriers and creates new opportunities for engagement.
 The ability to feel the game in real-time through vibrations represents a significant advancement in making live sports accessible and enjoyable for everyone, especially those with visual impairments.
+There are online games also for people to play on computers when an actual one is NOT in play, but if you want to learn yourself, here is one young man giving basketball a try.

 By Dr Denise

-I and my team have a passion for teaching blind and low vision children and adults how to become independent in all areas through the use of technology and other blind skills.
+My team and I have a passion for teaching blind and low vision children and adults how to become independent in all areas through the use of technology and other blind skills.